vertica/VerticaPy/docs/source/user_guide_performance_qprof.rst

 Save the QueryProfiler object in a target schema
 +++++++++++++++++++++++++++++++++++++++++++++++++

-After you create a :py:func:`~verticapy.performance.vertica.QueryProfiler` object, you can save it to a target schema.
+After you create a :py:mod:`~verticapy.performance.vertica.QueryProfiler` object, you can save it to a target schema.

 In this example, we will save the object to the ``sc_demo`` schema: